Music is for everyone.

 Marykate Daley , Registered Psychologist

 “We Are Loud has given me a sense of community.
 I belong to something bigger than myself.
-It gives me a goal to work towards, a support system to help me get there.”
+It gives me a goal to work towards, a support system to help me get there, and a community to belong to.
+It has given me challenges to work towards and overcome, it's given me aspirations to aim for, and it's given me skills I didn't know I could achieve.”

 “Lessons with We Are Loud have been a constant in a difficult time of life.”